If websites are essentially online versions of physical stores, a pillar content strategy is a way of building a strong foundation for your store.

 What is a pillar content strategy?

-It works like this: you create content on a broad topic and publish a central long-form piece of content that covers many subtopics in brief and links to their individual blog posts.
+It works like this: you create content on a broad topic and publish a central long-form piece of it that covers many subtopics in brief and links to their individual blog posts.
 In return, the individual blog posts also link back to the central piece in their text.

 The central piece is called a "pillar page," and the related blog posts are called cluster content.
 We have covered the basics of pillar pages in great depth in this Scalenut blog, ‘What is a pillar page and how they help in SEO rankings?’